 - 4.14 The NPPF sets the direction for planning in England and a key priority is to significantly boost the supply of housing. - 4.15 The NPPF, first published in 2012, was revised in July 2018 and updated in February 2019 to reflect reforms previously announced by the Government in the Housing White Paper 'Fixing Our Broken Housing Market' (2017) and in its consultation on 'Planning for the right homes in the right places' (2017). - 4.16 Amongst these reforms was the introduction of a new standard method for calculating Local Housing Need ["LHN"].
 This establishes a minimum figure for housing delivery within a local authority.
 The Standard Method has been adopted by the Government to simplify the process of assessing housing need, secure the delivery of housing in the places in most need, and to enhance the efficiency of plan making and the Local Plan examination process.
 It replaces the objective assessment of housing need as the approach for determining housing need. - 4.17 At the heart of the calculation are the 2014-based household projections published by the Office for National Statistics ["ONS"].
 These are based on the Sub-National Population Projections ["SNPP"], which project the population 25 years ahead.
 The SNPP is published every two years to take account of recent components of change data (births, deaths and migration).
 Changes to the methodology have sought to improve the accuracy of the migration calculation. - 4.18 In September 2018, the ONS released the 2016-based household projections, which had been revised downwards.
 The Government, concerned that lower household projections did not mean that fewer homes were needed, recommended changes to the standard method "to ensure consistency with the objective of building more homes".
-These changes to the standard method have still to be announced by the Government, but as an interim measure the continued use of the 2014-based household projections was mandated to provide "stability and certainty to the planning system in the short-term." - 4.19 More recently the Government has consulted on potential changes to the calculation of LHN derived using the standard method22.
-This includes linking the calculation to a stock based position and the need to consider and respond to changes in affordability over a 10-year period.
-At the time of writing the proposed changes (which for Pendle would result in a minimum housing need of 213 dwellings per annum) have yet to be adopted by the Government in policy, and may be subject to further change. - 4.20 Paragraph 60 of the NPPF makes clear that it is the Government's expectation for the standard methodology to be used by local planning authorities in plan making when assessing housing need.
+These changes to the standard method have still to be announced by the Government, but as an interim measure the continued use of the 2014-based household projections was mandated to provide "stability and certainty to the planning system in the short-term." - 4.19 Recent changes made by the Government to the Standard Methodology as set out in PPG, enshrine the use of the 2014-based household projections in defining the starting point for the standard method.
+Further amendments made to the methodology do not affect Pendle. - 4.20 Paragraph 60 of the NPPF makes clear that it is the Government's expectation for the standard methodology to be used by local planning authorities in plan making when assessing housing need.
 Paragraph 73 further infers that existing housing requirements which are more than five years old must be considered out-of-date with LHN derived through the standard method prevailing for both the assessment of five year land supply and the Housing Delivery Test.